 Consent required before referral

 Children who have the capacity to understand the purpose and functioning of the Adoption Register must give their consent to being referred to the Register.
 Where a child is the subject of a Care Order or Interim Care Order and the agency has parental responsibility, the agency manager entitled to exercise that parental responsibility must, after consultation with all others with parental responsibility, give consent to the child being referred to the Adoption Register.
-Where there is an Interim Care order only, the agency should also obtain the agreement of the court.
-Where a child is accommodated, the birth parent that holds parental responsibility must consent to the child being referred to the Adoption Register.
+Where a child is accommodated, the birth parent holds parental responsibility must consent to the child being referred to the Adoption Register.

 All adopters who have been approved to adopt for three months or more with no active links being pursued and who are in agreement must be referred to the Adoption Register for England.
-Adopters can refer to the Adoption Register for England immediately (self-refer or through their adoption agency).
+Once approved, adopters can refer to the Adoption Register for England immediately (self-refer or through their adoption agency).

 Professionals User Guide